HaoJiang0201/RPGMaker-RosyNewWayOfLife/README.md

 # RPGMaker Project: A story of Rosy

-AI robot Rosy receieved a normal mission to pick up an important client from the hospital.
+AI robot Rosy received a normal mission to pick up an important client from the hospital.
 Unfortunately, they met a serious disease outbreak and the hospital becomes a living hell.
 Is this just a death escaping or the beginning of a new life?